tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 5. Enable Developer Mode.
 6. Click `Load unpacked` and select the extension folder.

 *  By default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
+You can also just request permissions for the custom sites you added yourself (or `clear cookies` to ask for permission for current site).
 * For custom sites you can also copy manifest.json from custom folder to the main extension folder (in Chrome optional permissions can get lost on reload unless you do a crx-installation first; no allowlist is needed).
 * In Chrome/Opera/Brave to disable the developer mode extensions popup use the extensions toolbar menu (by default enabled in Chrome 87+ or (if available) enable (experimental) chrome flag: chrome://flags/#extensions-toolbar-menu)